dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Environment**
-State AFC version and OS information.
+State your AFC version, OS version, and CPU name.

 **Description**
 Describe the bug.